 New Hope for Elderly People with Eye Diseases

-We can lie all we want about our ages and buy all the anti-wrinkle cream in the world, but the truth remains: we all age.
+We can lie all we want about our ages and buy all the anti-wrinkle creams in the world, but the truth remains: we all age.
 Every living creature since the beginning of time has aged.
 It’s just the process of life.
 And that includes our eyes.
 What are the most common eye diseases we need to worry about as we get older?

-As we age, our bodies begin to wither from the wear and tear of a fulfilling an active life.
+As we age, our bodies begin to wither from the wear and tear of a fulfilling and active life.
 This also includes the eyes.
 Our eyes are constantly in use.
 Even in times when our bodies are lounging on the couch and taking a break, our eyes are on high alert.
 Naturally, they can age faster than the rest of our bodies.

 There are three vision conditions that are of particular concern among the elderly (those above the age of 60): glaucoma, cataracts, and age-related macular degeneration.
 These conditions are related to the aging of our eyes and until now doctors and patients alike have accepted these conditions to just be a normal part of life.